-2.1 As long as an employee qualifies for SSP (see 3), it is paid at a flat rate of £88.45 per week.
+SSP is paid at a flat rate of £88.45 per week

 - SSP is payable for a maximum of 28 weeks for any one period of sickness, and is subject to income tax and employees' National Insurance contributions (NICs).

-2.2 Employees become entitled to SSP from the fourth ‘qualifying day’ of sickness onwards.
+Employees become entitled to SSP from the fourth 'qualifying day' of sickness onwards

-A qualifying day is a day on which the employee would normally have worked.
+- A qualifying day is basically a day on which the employee would normally have worked.

 - In practice, this means there are usually three days before SSP is payable in any 'period of incapacity for work' (PIW).

-- If the employee is sick at a weekend, Bank Holiday or any other non-working day, this counts towards the four-day PIW, but is not a 'qualifying day'.
+- If the employee is sick on a weekend, Bank Holiday or any other non-working day this counts towards the four-day PIW, but is not a 'qualifying day'.

 - Records must be kept for three years.

 - Failure to do so can lead to a £1,000 fine.